Geneva Bible 1560 Edition

 Scofield Study Bible 3

-$74.99This edition combines the renowned Scofield(R) study notes and reference system with the New International Version, one of the most popular modern Bible translations.
-In it, the fruit of Dr. C. I. Scofield’s decades of reflection on the Word of God has been augmented (not revised) to make the ideas underlying the Scofield Study Bible’s annotations clearer to modern readers.
+$74.99This edition combines the renowned Scofield(R) notes and reference system with the New King James Version, one of the most popular modern Bible translations.
+But that’s not all: The fruit of Dr. C. I. Scofield’s decades of reflection upon the Word of God have been augmented (not revised) to make the ideas underlying the Scofield Study Bible’s annotations clearer to modern readers.
 An abundance of factual information is presented in topical articles, charts, and lists that add depth and richness to study time.
-Enhanced book introductions, accurate in-text maps, authoritative full color maps, and page bottom notes broaden the context of the reader’s understanding.
+Enhanced book introductions, accurate in-text maps, authoritative full-color maps, and page-bottom notes broaden the context of the reader’s understanding.

 Everything about this edition has been designed to encourage serious Bible study.
 First-time students and seasoned believers alike will find this volume to be a trustworthy guide to the panorama of God’s plan of salvation.